sophiatu2/development/README.md

 `filteredItems` is an array of all the items that are displayed.
 It is filtered using the filters in `currFilters` and sorted by the property specified by `sortBy`.

-`checked` within `ListItem` simply keeps track of whether that operator is added to the cart.
-If it is being selected, it will run `addToCart` and if it is being deselected, it will run `removeFromCart`.
+`clicked` within `ListItem` simply keeps track of whether that operator is added to the cart.
+If it has been added, it will run `addToCart` and if it is being removed, it will run `removeFromCart`.
+It also determines whether the button reads "Remove from Team" or "Add to Team"